Let's Break It Down

 The metro has unfilled positions, but a significant pool of potential workers don't have access to those jobs.

-According to the Department of Labor in 2015, there were an estimated monthly average of 44,596 online job openings in the Omaha-Council Bluffs metro and 15,378 people who were unemployed.
+According to the Dept of Labor in 2017, there were an estimated monthly average of 28,154 online job openings and 14,272 people were unemployed.
 The most frequently advertised jobs were within administrative positions and health care.
 The persistence of job vacancies during times of higher unemployment may indicate a mismatch between the skills required to do a job and the skills available among the pool of workers.

 Since 2008, the percentage of jobs available that require a high school diploma or less went up as the percentage of jobs that require a college degree went down.
 According to Accelerate Nebraska, 76% of jobs in 2022 are projected to require an associate's degree or less.
 While a college degree may not be the only path to a successful career, most livable wage jobs require at least some type of training or vocational program, if not a formal degree.
 We also know that individuals with a high school degree make $6,000 less annually than people with some college or an associate's degree, and $16,000 less than those who hold a Bachelor's degree.

 Understanding what jobs are available and what is needed to access those jobs complex, but a significant economic opportunity for our community.
 Measuring a possible skills gap will require: